 Window Treatment Fabric

 Curtains come in every fabric imaginable, but some are better suited to certain rooms than others.
-Heavier fabrics help insulate a room, which is why they work better in cooler climates, and light fabrics work best in warmer climates.
+Heavier fabrics help insulate a room and work better in cooler climates; light fabrics work best in warmer climates.

 - Silk: Silk curtains are classic and traditional.
 They add a sense of formality to a room—particularly if they are pleated and puddle on the floor.
 If privacy is an issue, have them lined.
 Silk curtains have a sheer quality and allow some light to pass through.

 - Cotton: Cotton is the most versatile curtain fabric and one of the easiest to clean.
 It is available in every imaginable color and style and can be formal or casual depending on the style.
 However, it tends to be a bit stiffer than other fabrics.